Craft stick shape match for the win!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Shape match is also a memory game that helps improve cognitive development, problem-solving, and so much more!
+Shape match is also a memory game that helps improve cognitive development, problem-solving, and more!
 Here is an educational article on the importance of memory activities for kids.

 The shape match activity which you have shared seems really interesting.
 Great way to engage kids in such fun activities for long hours.
 I personally love the games which makes learning little easy for kids.
 Bookmarked your blog to involve my young ones in such fascinating ideas.
 Thanks for sharing this!